Video Game Devs Category

 2) You need a bank account

-This is a difficult one, and can take the most time.
+This is a difficult one, and can take the most time and money to do.
 In order to open a business bank account in the US you need:

 - a) A registred company, EIN number, and Bylaws that include a corporate resolution